 Her recordings include La Bruja by Chapí for Deutsche Grammophon, Dante by Granados for ASV, Tonades of the XVII & XVIII Century by Robert Gerhard for Columna Musica, Mahler´s 3rd Symphony for Arte Nova, El Amor Brujo by de Falla for Naxos, and Concierto Italiano by Ricardo Llorca.
 This past fall, she launched her new CD “Ensueños” with pianist Rubén Fernández Aguirre in which they interpret works by P. Viardot, I. Albéniz, E. Granados, X. Montsalvatge, A. García Abril, and M. Ortega.
 Ms. Herrera also has two DVDs to her credit – the opera Il Postino by Daniel Catán and the zarzuela Luisa Fernanda, both with Plácido Domingo.

-Upcoming for Ms. Herrera is her appearance at the Giacomini gala in Carnegie Hall singing mon coeur on April 4th, a return to the Met this spring for more performances in Rigoletto and performances next fall as Fenena in Nabucco with Los Angeles Opera and Plácido Domingo in the title role.
+Another highlight last year was her appearance at the Giacomini gala in Carnegie Hall singing mon coeur, and a return to the Met for more performances in Rigoletto.
+This past fall she appeared as Fenena in Nabucco with Los Angeles Opera and Plácido Domingo in the title role.
+She will be back at the MET in the coming season.